Do you struggle to keep the humidity where it needs to be for ball pythons?

 Once infected, it’s essential to take your ball python to the vet as soon as possible for treatment.

-However, these problems are often easily avoidable by keeping the relative humidity consistent 50-60%.
+However, these problems are often easily avoidable by keeping the relative humidity consistent at 50-60%.

 How is this done?